DivyaDileep2210/Data-Analytics-Projects/Histopathology Oral Cancer Detection/readme.md

 📍 Potential for early detection<br>
 📍 Scalability<br>
 ## INSTALLATION AND USAGE :
--Open Google Colab (https://colab.research.google.com/) and sign in with your Google account.
+Open Google Colab (https://colab.research.google.com/) and sign in with your Google account.
--